Cincinnati Reds: 1941–1969

-In April 1953, in a political climate increasingly dominated by anti-Communism, the Reds announced a preference to be called the "Redlegs".
-Saying that the name of the club had been "Red Stockings" and then "Redlegs", The team hoped to avoid any association between the team and the political connotation of the word "red" to mean Communism, but as the New York Times reported, "The political significance of the word 'Reds' these days and its effect on the change was not discussed by management".
+In April 1953, in a political climate increasingly dominated by McCarthyism, the Reds announced a preference to be called the "Redlegs".
+Saying that the name of the club had been "Red Stockings" and then "Redlegs", the team hoped to avoid any association between the team and the political connotation of the word "red" to mean communism, but as the New York Times reported, "The political significance of the word 'Reds' these days and its effect on the change was not discussed by management".
 From 1956 to 1960, the club's logo was altered to remove the term "REDS" from the inside of the "wishbone C" symbol.
-The team reverted to the name "Reds" for the 1959 season.
+The team reverted to the name "Reds" for the 1959 season, when McCarthyism ended.
 The word "REDS" reappeared on the 1961 uniforms, but the point of the "C" was removed.
 The traditional home uniform logo was reinstated in 1967.

 In 1956, the Redlegs, led by National League Rookie of the Year Frank Robinson, hit 221 home runs to tie the NL record.
 By 1961, Robinson was joined by Vada Pinson, Wally Post, Gordy Coleman and Gene Freese.
 Pitchers Joey Jay, Jim O'Toole and Bob Purkey led the staff.

 The Reds captured the 1961 National League pennant, holding off the Los Angeles Dodgers and San Francisco Giants, only to be defeated by the perennially powerful New York Yankees in the World Series.

 The Reds had winning teams during the rest of the 1960s, but did not produce any championships.
 They won 98 games in 1962, paced by Purkey's 23 wins, but finished third.
 In 1964, they lost the pennant by one game to the St. Louis Cardinals after having taken first place when the Philadelphia Phillies collapsed in September.
 Their beloved manager Fred Hutchinson died of cancer just weeks after the end of the 1964 season.
 The failure of the Reds to win the 1964 pennant led to owner Bill DeWitt selling off key components of the team in anticipation of relocating the franchise.
 In response to DeWitt's threatened move, women of Cincinnati banded together to form the Rosie Reds to urge DeWitt to keep the franchise in Cincinnati.
 The Rosie Reds are still in existence, and are currently the oldest fan club in Major League Baseball.
 After the 1965 season, DeWitt executed what is remembered as the most lopsided trade in baseball history, sending former MVP Frank Robinson to the Baltimore Orioles for pitchers Milt Pappas and Jack Baldschun, and outfielder Dick Simpson.
 Robinson went on to win the MVP and Triple Crown in the American League in 1966, and led Baltimore to its first-ever World Series title in a sweep of the Los Angeles Dodgers.
 The Reds did not recover from this trade until the rise of the "Big Red Machine" in the 1970s.